 A Growing Presence

 There has been enhanced participation of MSMEs in India’s defence sector in recent years.
-By 2022, nearly 10000 MSMEs will directly involve themselves in the future of India’s defense production.
-New paradigms of innovation open such as South African defence landscape and future changes in historic competitors into the strength of India’s position as world’s largest defense producer.
+By 2022, nearly 10000 MSMEs will be directly involved in the future of India’s defense production.
+New paradigms of innovation open such as the South African defence landscape and future changes in historic competitors into the strength of India’s position as the world’s largest defense producer.

 Also Read: MSME and Its Importance to the Economy